chido10/nhs-assessment-k8s/README.md

    - Ensure you see all folders and files, including `.tf` files, `README.md`, and your `screenshots/` directory.

 5. **Deploy to AWS**
-   Now that your code is versioned online, let's create the actual AWS resources:

    ```bash
    terraform init        # Downloads provider plugins and modules
    terraform plan        # Shows what will be created or changed